Point-PNG: Conditional Pseudo-Negatives Generation for Point Cloud Pre-Training: Proposed Approach

-\textbf{\coolname{} Transformer Backbone:} Our contrastive framework is built on the Masked AutoEncoder (MAE), combining the strengths of both predictive (MAE) and discriminative (contrastive) model training paradigms.
 We employ a shared Siamese encoder with a point cloud transformer backbone $f$, initialized with weights from an MAE in which there are two branches with shared weights. \coolname{} operates on pairs of point clouds: a randomly sampled point cloud $\mathbf{x}_i$ and its transformed point cloud $\mathbf{x}_i^{+}$ with the applied transformation $g$.
 Following the standard transformer architecture on the point cloud, we first extract a sequence of non-overlapping point patches, which are then converted to a set of tokens.

 Given an input point cloud $\mathbf{x}$, we first used Furthest Point Sampling (FPS) to sample a set of $n$ center points.
 Then, K Nearest-Neighbour (KNN) is utilized to select $k$ neighboring points around each center point to construct $n$ point patches.
 Following this, patch tokens are generated using a mini-PointNet~\cite{pang2022masked} and fed to the transformer encoder.
 However, in \coolname{}, not all the patch tokens are processed by the encoder.
 A random masking strategy is applied independently to $\mathbf{x}_i$ and $\mathbf{x}_i^{+}$, masking $m$ number of the point patches.
 Only visible tokens are fed to an encoder ($\mathcal{E}$).
 This independent masking strategy encourages the learning of representations that are robust to noise and occlusions.
 Then, the encoded embeddings of visible tokens from the two inputs are sent to the decoders with shared weights.
 An extra learnable [CLS] token is appended to each encoder output.
 We implement a lightweight decoder $\mathcal{D}$.
 The objective of the decoder is to aggregate the encoder outputs into representations $\mathbf{z}_i$ and $\mathbf{z}_i^{+}$.